The Temple Tenth

 It is apparent from Paul's writings to the Corinthians that he in no way wanted them to accuse him of making money through preaching the Good News to them.
 He carefully avoided that issue by refusing to take support of any kind from them.
 In so doing would they not be able to accuse even those working with him, such as Titus, of preaching the Good News for personal profit (2 Cor.
 12:16 -18).

-Now you Philippians know also that in the beginning of the Good News, when I departed from Macedonia, no Assembly communicated with me as concerning giving and receiving, but you only.
+Paul did, however, as noted, obtain sustenance from those in Macedonia who gladly helped him preach to the Corinthians.
+But it was the Philippians whom Paul especially commended: Now you Philippians know also that in the beginning of the Good News, when I departed from Macedonia, no Assembly communicated with me as concerning giving and receiving, but you only.
 For even in Thessalonica you sent once and again unto my necessity.
 Not because I desire a gift; but I desire fruit that may abound to your account.
 But I have all, and abound: I am full, having received of Epaphroditus the things which were sent from you, an odor of a sweet smell, a sacrifice acceptable, well-pleasing to Yahweh.
 But my Elohim shall supply all your need according to His riches in glory by Messiah Yahshua, Philippians 4:15-19.

 The Philippian Assembly was instrumental in supporting Paul's labors, verse 15.
 Other ancient authorities read "money for my needs" (RSV margin).
 Twice in Thessalonica the assembly helped him, verse 16.
 But what really thrills Paul is not so much the benefit he received at their hand, but the increased blessings that will be theirs.